Quadratic codimension growth and minimal varieties of unitary algebras with superinvolution: Introduction

-always exists and is a non-negative integer.
-Recent works have focused on the characterization of varieties of $\ast$-algebras of polynomial $\ast$-codimension growth.
-In particular, it was shown in~\cite{GIL} that a $\ast$-algebra has polynomial $\ast$-codimension growth if and only if the corresponding variety does not contain three specific algebras with suitable gradings and superinvolutions: the algebra $F\oplus F$, the Grassmann algebra, and a four-dimensional subalgebra of $UT_4$.
-These are, up to $T_*$-equivalence, the only $\ast$-algebras generating varieties of almost polynomial growth.
-Furthermore, the varieties of linear $\ast$-codimension growth were classified in~\cite{Ioppololamat}.
+In the context of $*$-algebras satisfying an ordinary identity, the sequence of $*$-codimensions $\{c_n^*(A)\}_{n \ge 1}$ either grows exponentially or is polynomially bounded (see, for instance, \cite{GIL2}).
+Consequently, recent works have focused on the characterization of varieties with polynomial $*$-codimension growth.
+In this case, it was shown in \cite{GIL} that a $*$-algebra has polynomial codimension growth if and only if its variety does not contain three specific algebras generating varieties of almost polynomial growth.
+Subsequently, the full classification of varieties with linear $*$-codimension growth was achieved in \cite{Ioppololamat}.

 A variety $\mathcal V$ is said to be minimal of polynomial growth $n^k$ if $c_n^*(\mathcal V)\approx q\, n^k$ for $q>0$ and $k\ge1$, and every proper subvariety has polynomial codimension growth $n^t$ for some $t<k$.
-Minimal varieties play a key structural role; in fact, in many classification results, algebras generating minimal varieties appear as building blocks for the construction of new algebras generating varieties of polynomial growth (see, for instance, \cite{Dafne, Mallu, Wesley1, Wesley2, Petro, Mara3}).
-This phenomenon is also observed in this context, as will be shown below.
+Minimal varieties play a key structural role.
+In fact, in many classification results, algebras generating minimal varieties appear as building blocks for the construction of the algebras generating varieties of polynomial growth (see, for instance, \cite{Dafne, Mallu, Wesley1, Wesley2, Petro, Mara3}).
 Thus, identifying all minimal varieties and understanding their aspects is a crucial step toward the complete classification of varieties of polynomial growth.

-In this paper, we classify all unitary minimal varieties of quadratic $\ast$-codimension growth.
-We provide a complete list of finite-dimensional $\ast$-algebras generating such minimal varieties.
-Additionally, we describe all unitary $*$-varieties of quadratic $\ast$-codimension growth by relating their structure to the decomposition of their $\ast$-cocharacters.
-As a consequence, we show that every unitary variety of quadratic $\ast$-codimension growth is generated by a $\ast$-algebra that decomposes as a direct sum of algebras generating minimal varieties.
-This provides a full structural classification of all unitary varieties of quadratic $\ast$-codimension growth.
+In this paper, to address the classification of varieties with quadratic growth, we adopt a structural approach that avoids exhaustive computational verifications.
+One of the main contributions of this paper is the establishment of an explicit connection between patterns of proper cocharacters and suitable generating algebras.
+This mapping provides a way to identify the generators of a variety directly from its cocharacter sequence.
+Using this correspondence, we provide a complete structural classification of unitary $*$-varieties with quadratic codimension growth.
+As a consequence, we prove that any unitary $*$-algebra with quadratic growth is $T_*$-equivalent to a finite direct sum of these minimal algebras.